 Perfectly caramelized onions, a rich beef broth, and cheesy toast, makes this classic French onion soup a go-to when you need a little comfort food!
 It’s a hearty soup recipe too good to miss!

 I love French onion soup.

 How could you not?

-There’s onions that have been cooked down so they are sweet & delicious, crusty bread on top (soaking all that beefy broth), & copious amounts of melty cheese.
+There’s onions that have been cooked down so they are sweet and delicious, crusty bread on top (soaking all that beefy broth) and copious amounts of melty cheese.